MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

     :::image type="icon" source="~/assets/images/submission/validation-incorrect-icon.png"::: Mobile version has links to online stores where users can make a purchase decision.

 * If your app requires an account, users can sign up for an account at no charge.
 The use of the term **free** or **free account** is prohibited.
 * You can determine whether an account is active indefinitely or for a limited time.
-If the account expires the app shouldn't show UI, text, or links indicating the need to pay.
+When the account expires the app shouldn't show UI, text, or links indicating the need to pay.
-* Your app's privacy policy and terms of use pages must be free of any commerce-related UI or links.
+* Your app's privacy policy and terms of use must be free of any commerce-related UI or links.

-### Bots
+### Bots- Azure Bot service
 > [!NOTE]
-> The following content is inline with Microsoft Commercial Marketplace Policy # 1140.3.2
+> The following content is inline with Microsoft Commercial Marketplace Policy number 1140.3.2

 For apps that use the Microsoft Azure Bot Service (such as bots and messaging extensions), you must follow all requirements defined in the Microsoft [Online Services Terms](https://www.microsoftvolumelicensing.com/DocumentSearch.aspx?Mode=3&DocumentTypeId=46).

-Bots must always ask permission to upload a file and display a confirmation message after the file uploads.
-(See the following image)
+Bots must always ask permission to upload a file and display a confirmation message.
   ![Confirmation Message](~/assets/images/submission/validation-bot-confirmation-message.png)

 ### External domains
 > [!NOTE]
-> The following content is inline with Microsoft Commercial Marketplace Policy #1140.3.3 and provides developer guidance on usage of restricted domains in the validDomains manifest property.
+> The following content is inline with Microsoft Commercial Marketplace Policy number 1140.3.3 and provides developer guidance on usage of restricted domains in the validDomains manifest property.

 Don't include domains outside of your organization's control (including wildcards) and tunneling services in your app's domain configurations.
 The following exceptions include:

   * If your app uses the Azure Bot Service's OAuthCard, you must include `token.botframework.com` as a valid domain or the **Sign in** button won't work.
   * If your app relies on SharePoint, you can include the associated root SharePoint site as a valid domain using the `{teamSiteDomain}` context property.

 #### Government Community Cloud listings

-To distribute your app to Government Community Cloud (GCC) users while avoiding duplicate listings in the Teams store, the authentication process must identify and route users to a GCC-specific or expected URL.
+To distribute your app to Government Community Cloud (GCC) users, the authentication process must identify and route users to a GCC-specific or expected URL while avoiding duplicate listings in the Teams store.

 ### Sensitive content

-Your app must not post sensitive data, such as credit card or financial payment instrument data.
-The app also must not display health, contact tracing, or other personally identifiable information (PII) to an audience not intended to view that content.
+Your app must not post sensitive data, such as credit card, financial payment details, health, contact tracing, or other personally identifiable information (PII) to the external audience.

 Warn users before your app downloads any files or executables (.exe) into the user's machine or environment.

 ## General functionality and performance

 > [!NOTE]
-> The following content is inline with Microsoft Commercial Marketplace Policy #1140.4.
+> The topics under General functionality and performance are inline with Microsoft Commercial Marketplace Policy number 1140.4.

 ### Launching external functionality